-- Expand support to communities and regions to assess vulnerabilities in community infrastructure, including culverts and stormwater assets, drinking water and wastewater systems, transportation, and other public and private facilities that are essential to local economies. - Support communities to establish "resiliency overlay districts" using the best available science and data to reduce risk in areas where additional protective measures are needed. - Preserve working waterfronts by identifying and mapping the most vulnerable infrastructure and creating new policy options, funding, technical assistance, and programs to protect access and coastal livelihoods.
+- Expand tools and resources for communities and regions to assess vulnerabilities in community infrastructure, particularly culverts and stormwater assets, drinking water and wastewater systems, transportation, and other public and private facilities that are essential to local economies. - Provide data and education for communities to establish "resiliency overlay districts" using the best available science and data to reduce risk in areas where additional protective measures are needed. - Preserve working waterfronts by identifying and mapping the most vulnerable infrastructure and creating new policy options, funding, technical assistance, and programs to protect access and coastal livelihoods.